Our Family Doctors

 Her interests include women’s health, antenatal care, children’s health, mental health, chronic disease management and providing primary health care services to all patients.

-Dr Sara is now a mother to a beautiful little girl.
+Dr Sara is a mother of 2 beautiful children.
 In her spare time she enjoys cooking, walking, listening to music and swimming.

 Dr Hazel HollyI qualified from the University of Witwatersrand in South Africa in 2001.
 After my internship I worked briefly in a busy trauma unit in Johannesburg and then moved to London to work in a private clinic in the banking district.
 On my return to South Africa I opened my own general practice and built it up over the past few years.
 I really enjoyed getting to know my patients and their families and thrived in the diversity of the practice.